heph2/aoc_utilities/README.md

 This will ask the user which part of the problems want to submit, and the answer.

+## Contributing

+That's not Github!
+NO PR or Issues.
+If you want to contribute, send me a patch to srht@mrkeebs.eu.
+Did you know of https://git-scm.com/docs/git-send-email

 ## Licence

 GNU Affero General Public License